 Real-time mobile movement search application

-The application allows to record movements and perform similarity search within the movement library through any mobile device, such as a smartphone or tablet.
+The application allows the user to record movements and perform similarity search within the movement library through any mobile device, such as a smartphone or tablet.
 In the minimal configuration, the user points the mobile or tablet camera towards a moving person, and the movements are used as query for similarity search, returning a stream of images corresponding to similar movements in the repository.
 In a more extensive setup, the search results can be projected onto a wall using a beamer, to visualise search results in real time.

-The UNICA blending engine in an interactive tool for composition and blending of MoCap data available in the movement library to create motion sequences.
+The blending engine in an interactive tool for composition and blending of MoCap data available in the movement library to create motion sequences.
 Sequences can be assembled in a linear setup, i.e., blending movements consecutively in time to form a longer, seamless sequence, or in parallel, i.e., superposing parts of movements to form new movements, e.g., with the leg movement of one sequence and the upper body part of another.
 Users can assemble choreographies or blend sequences and save those as new FBX files.
 These files can be read and displayed inside the Unity engine using any of the created avatars (Choreomorphy).